 - This early access tour of the Tower of London with a Beefeater which has you visiting prior to general admission

 - This Tour of the Tower of London includes early access to the Tower and Crown Jewels.
 You’ll also get to see the opening ceremony, and have a fully guided experience inside the Tower of London.
 It also includes a hop-on hop-off city cruise tour, which departs right outside the Tower.

 - One of the most unique experiences at the Tower of London is the Ceremony of the Keys.
 This is held every night from 9.30pm until 10.05pm, and tickets must be purchased separately.
-These are very popular, and can only be booked on the official website here.
+These are very popular, and ca be booked on the official website here.
 Note that photography is not permitted, and this ticket does not include admission to the Tower of London beyond the Key Ceremony itself.

 Where to Buy Tower of London Tickets